 - Track Your Application: If possible, track your application or follow up periodically.

-The main things to watch out for when signing up for private grants for booster clubs are fees and unusual application processes.
+The main things to watch out for when signing up for private grants are fees and unusual application processes.
 First, private grants or grant services may require fees for finding grants and processing applications.
 These fees can add up quickly over time, so if your club is applying to many different grants, make sure to track the fees and budget for them properly.